Skip to main content

 • LedgeAgent sets the ledge information and restricts movement so the movement is handled by the ledge movements.

-If you want to customize this behaviour, we recommend starting with LedgeAgent.EnableLedgeGrab.
+If you want to customize this behavior, we recommend starting with LedgeAgent.EnableLedgeGrab.

-You can then modify the DetectLedgeMove if you want it to be working in a different way.
+You can then modify DetectLedgeMove if you want it to work differently.
 The two-ray hit/miss approach has proven reliable across a wide range of geometry configurations.
-Remember all you need to provide for the LedgeHandler to calculate a CharatcerLedge is an initial hit point close to the ledge edge and it's normal.
+Remember all you need to provide for the LedgeHandler to calculate a CharacterLedge is an initial hit point close to the ledge edge and its normal.

 Move Along Ledge